Namanng24/The-blazing-thunder/README.md

 # The-blazing-thunder
-This is my first project
+This is my first repository
+Author-Naman Goyal